Artistic Coaching Staff

 Competitive roller skating accomplishments:

 • As a youth I achieved the highest level in the Artistic program that Skate City offered.
-This was a 4 star program with testing at each level.
+This was a four-star program with testing at each level.

 • Also as a youth, I skated over 1000 miles for three consecutive summers and got awarded T-Shirts!